 - ESPO framework.
 We are also a supplier on the ESPO EV chargepoint framework.
 This is a national framework, which can be accessed by councils all over the country.

-These frameworks allow councils to procure more rapidly, without running their own tender process; the due diligence has already been carried out by the framework.
+These frameworks allow councils to proceed more rapidly, without running their own tender process; the due diligence has already been carried out by the framework.
 Under all these frameworks, Joju operate as technology agnostic suppliers, and experts in the smooth installation and management of EV infrastructure programmes.

 EV chargepoints in public car parks